p2pu/learning-circles/docs/facilitator.rst

 Support
 -------

-If you have any questions, encounter any problems or need to do something that is not addressed above, you can contact Dirk at dirk@p2pu.org.
+If you have any questions, encounter any problems or need to do something that is not addressed above, you can contact us on our `forum <https://community.p2pu.org>`_.